munfeiwoo/Todoist/README.md

 ```buildoutcfg
     git clone https://github.com/munfeiwoo/setel.git
 ```
-Execute the following command in the setel project folder to install all dependencies
+Execute the following command in the setel project folder to install all dependencies to run the test
 ```buildoutcfg
     pipenv install
 ```